sensson/puppet-powerdns/README.md

 [![Build Status](https://travis-ci.org/sensson/puppet-powerdns.svg?branch=master)](https://travis-ci.org/sensson/puppet-powerdns)

-This module can be used to configure both the recursor and authorative PowerDNS 4.x server.
-We don't support version 2.x or 3.x.
+This module can be used to configure both the recursor and authorative PowerDNS 4 server.
+It doesn't intend to support PowerDNS 2 or 3 but the module supports Puppet 2.7.x, 3 and 4.

 ## Examples